 At times, I may behave, think and feel in ways which are a copy of one of my parents or parent figures.
 On this occasion, I am said to be in my Parent Ego-state.

-Sometimes, I may return to ways of behaving, thinking and feeling which I used when I was a child.
+Sometimes, I may return to ways of behaving, thinking and feeling as a child.
 It might indicate that I am in my Child Ego-state.

 Let’s see how all this works for Kevin.

 Kevin is meeting a girl at the bar.
-He knows that the girl likes him, but as she is walking towards him across the busy restaurant, he suddenly remembers how his older sister used to say that he was stupid.
-His heart is beginning to race, he starts mumbling and talking nonsense and the girl does indeed begin to suspect that Kevin is not very smart.
+He knows this girl likes him, but as she is walking towards him across the bar, he suddenly remembers how his older sister used to say that he was stupid.
+He feels his heart racing, he is mumbling and talking nonsense and the girl does indeed start to suspect that Kevin is not very smart.
 In this situation, Kevin was in his Child.

 How does learning about Ego-states helps us in communicating with each other?

 When I am interacting with you, I can choose to address you from any one of my three ego-states.
-You, in turn, can reply from any of your three ego-states.
+You in turn can reply from any one of your three ego-states.
 This unit of social interaction is called a Transaction.

 There are different types of transactions.